 The Hydrologic Cycle

-The hydrologic cycle replenishes our water resources—is a system of land, air and water interactions.
+The hydrologic cycle, which replenishes our water resources, is a system of land, air and water interactions.
 Temperature and wind speed affect the rate of evaporation from surface storage (streams, rivers, wetlands and lakes).
 Underground flow can surface as springs or seeps and provide flow to streams throughout the year.

 Richland Creek is an urban watershed with 5 major tributaries:

 - Jocelyn Hollow

 - Vaughn’s Gap

 - Belle Meade

 - Numerous smaller spring branches